erellgachon/CytoLOT/README.md

 ## FlowSOM

-The FlowSOM computations we use come from the following (package)[https://github.com/saeyslab/FlowSOM_Python].
+The FlowSOM computations we use come from the following [package](https://github.com/saeyslab/FlowSOM_Python).

 ## K-means

-For the K-means algorithm, we use the (scikit-learn package)[https://scikit-learn.org/stable/index.html#].
+For the K-means algorithm, we use the [scikit-learn package](https://scikit-learn.org/stable/index.html#).